 Browse and select the helloworld-html5.war in the target subfolder.

 and click next, keep the default names and continue.
 A message indicated the war is successfully added and you can see the following view.

 The jboss-hello-html5 is now in the EAP content repository but not yet deployed on any instance.

 To deploy this war on the primary-server-group, use the assign action button; select the expected server group and check the enable button to enable the deployment on this groups.

 if you check the primary-server-group configuration now, you should be able to see the hello war enabled.

 Now you can check the HTTP servers on which the application is reponding.

 Server11 => OK http://localhost:8180/jboss-helloworld-html5/ (port offset 100) Server12 => KO http://localhost:8280/jboss-helloworld-html5/ (port offset 200) Server21 => OK http://localhost:8380/jboss-helloworld-html5/ (port offset 300) Server22 => KO http://localhost:8480/jboss-helloworld-html5/ (port offset 400) Server23 => KO http://localhost:8580/jboss-helloworld-html5/ (port offset 500)

 The application is deployed and responding only on Server11 and Server21 who belongs to primary-server-group

 This deployment mechanism is very simple and can help administrator to deploy an application very quickly But what if we want to integrate the deployment in a specific Continuous integration process?
-In the part 3 and 4, we will explore the EAP domainDeployments on secondary-server-group using the EAP CLI and the associated REST API.
+In part 3 and part 4, we will explore the EAP domainDeployments on secondary-server-group using the EAP CLI and the associated REST API.